-Cannon Beach, Oregon Lodgings - Cannon Beach Hotels, Motels, Vacation Rentals on Oregon Coast
+Cannon Beach, Oregon Lodgings - Hotels, Motels, Vacation Rentals

 Cannon

 Beach Vacation Rentals.
-Over 80 vacation homes to choose from:
+About 60 vacation homes to choose from:

 ocean view, oceanfront and very close to the beach, all in Cannon Beach

 or in Arch Cape.
-45 of them pet friendly.
+Many of them pet friendly.
 There are massive, grandiose homes with historic character;

 brand new, smaller cozy cottages, and even condos near the beach.
 All